Discover how data pipelines transform raw data into actionable insights, essential for modern businesses.

 Finally, the stored and processed data can be consumed, meaning it is used to make decisions.
 This is the last step of the pipeline, where insights are drawn for action.

 Let’s take another example: Netflix.
 When you watch movies, Netflix uses data pipelines to understand your preferences.
 Netflix’s data science teams analyze this data with tools like Jupyter Notebooks or machine learning libraries like TensorFlow or PyTorch.
-As a result, Netflix can recommend series or movies you’re more likely to enjoy.
+As a result, Netflix can recommend series or movies you are more likely to enjoy.

 Similarly, business intelligence tools like Tableau or Power BI allow companies to visualize their performance through dashboards and interactive reports.
 Thus, a marketing director can quickly see how an advertising campaign is performing and adjust efforts accordingly.